What are Breast Augmentation Risks and Complications?

 Most of the time, cosmetic surgery procedures go smoothly, the patient recovers fully, and everything works out perfectly.
 However, despite all the precautions clinics and surgical staff take to prevent complications, they can still occur on rare occasions.
 So as with any surgery, breast augmentation comes with certain risks.
 It's also possible to develop complications after surgery.
 Before you have any surgical procedure, it's important to educate yourself about these potential risks.

-If, after reading this page, you still have questions, we invite you to schedule a free consultation, and we'll be happy to talk with you about the procedure, and provide you with more information.
+If, after reading this page, you still have questions, we invite you to schedule a consultation, and we'll be happy to talk with you about the procedure, and provide you with more information.

 Breast Augmentation Risks and Complications: Medical

 At TCC, your safety is our highest priority.
 We take every precaution possible to ensure our state-of-the-art facility not only makes you feel comfortable, but assures you that your procedure is being performed in a sterile and technologically advanced environment.

 However, complications may still arise either during or after any kind of surgery.
 Medical breast augmentation risks and complications include, but are not limited to:

 As with any invasive surgical procedure, breast augmentation carries a risk of infection, which is caused by bacteria or microorganisms entering the surgical site through the incisions.
 If infection occurs, symptoms will most often appear within a few days of the procedure.

 Symptoms include, but are not limited to: pain, itching, redness, swelling, oozing discharge, and the site being hot to the touch.
 Infections are particularly difficult to treat if a breast implant is present.
 In severe cases where antibiotics are ineffective at eradicating the infection, the breast implant may have to be removed and replaced at a later date with another breast augmentation surgery.
 This is a rare occurrence.